Skip to contents

 votes_matrix

-The results from the upper apportionment are final results for the number of the seats of one party (and analogically for the number of the seats of one region) within the whole voting area, the lower apportionment will only determine where (which regions) the party seats are allocated.
-Thus, after the upper apportionment is done, the final strength of a party/region within the parliament is definite.
+The results from the upper apportionment define the number of seats for each party and the number of seats for each district for the whole voting area.
+The lower apportionment will only determine where (i.e. which district) the party seats are allocated.
+Thus, after the upper apportionment is done, the final strength of a party/district within the parliament is definite.